 Over the years, there has been major advancement in different techniques regarding the care and feeding of animals.
 One of which is the use of Rosehip powder for horses.
 Prior to recent times, Rosehip powder was used by humans for several purposes ranging from; beauty, food, and health to medical benefits.
 A lot of people swear by the power of Rosehip, however, not a lot of individuals realize that this magical natural product can be beneficial to animals as well.

-Rosehip is an extract derived from a wild rose plant found predominantly in Chile, Asia, Europe, and Africa, called Rose Canina.
+Where Is Rosehip From?Rosehip is an extract derived from a wild rose plant found predominantly in Chile, Asia, Europe, and Africa, called Rose Canina.
 The fruit is packed with nutrients like; vitamins, minerals, fatty acids and antioxidants.
 It is widely used for its anti-inflammatory and analgesic properties.
 It can also be added to a beauty regimen to enhance skin and promote hair growth.

 SourcesRosehip can only be harvested from the rosehip plant and not from foods.
 However, there are several companies that add it as an ingredient to items like jellies and teas.

 How do Animals Benefit from Rosehip PowderAs mentioned before, Rosehip powder can also be used by animals.
 Its benefits are not limited to human usage alone, but extends to the animal world.
 One of the animals that have been linked to Rosehip usage more than any other are horses.
 If you have a horse, then keep reading.
 Here are a few reasons why Roshehip powder for horses is a great idea;

 High Levels of Vitamin CRosehip contains a higher level of vitamin C compared to any other citrus fruit including oranges.
 Horses are exposed to different environmental factors daily and as a result, might need a trip to the vet every once in a while.
 Although, unlike humans, horses have the ability to metabolize their own vitamin c, a diet with extra supplements isn’t a bad idea.
 You can incorporate Rosehip powder into your horse’s diet with ease.

 Antioxidant PropertiesAntioxidants are chemicals that fight against free radicals in the body, which could be as a result of a low immune system, damages tissues, and poor nutrition.
 Rosehips are known for their antioxidant properties and can help in protecting your horse from infections and diseases.

 Anti-inflammatoryTests have produced positive results that rosehip powder has attributes which may be used as a replacement or in conjunction with horses suffering from joint inflammation.

 How to give horses rosehip powder?Mix with food once or twice daily.

 How much rosehip powder to give to your horses?10 grams rosehip powder per 100 kilograms of body weight for the first month, then 5 grams per 100 kg body weight thereafter.